List of Government Schemes for Girl Child in India

 3. Tax Savings

-It is an integral part of general awareness to know about the central and state-specific schemes, as well as the joint collaboration schemes between the centre and state.
-The Ministries of Government of India have introduced various schemes from time to time, offering financial incentives to girl children, to enable parents to provide proper education, have enough savings for marriage, get subsidies and loans, and avail quotas.
-Some of the schemes announced by the government are explained below for the advantage of the parents.
+It is an integral part of general awareness to know about the Central Government-specific schemes.
+The Government of India has introduced various schemes from time to time, offering financial incentives to girl children, to enable parents to provide proper education, have enough savings for marriage, get subsidies and loans, and avail quotas.
+Some of the Central government schemes for single girl child announced by the government are explained below for the advantage of the parents.